 Actuaries are hired by insurance companies (life, health, casualty, etc.), pension plans, businesses, consulting firms (business and actuarial), and government agencies.
 To become an actuary (Associate or Fellow), one must pass a series of examinations administered by the Society of Actuaries.
 The initial exams are primarily mathematics, including probability and statistics, and can be taken while still an undergraduate student.
 Because actuarial science is a mixture of mathematics and business, the student should speak with an advisor about other course work needed to prepare for this career.
-Students who are interested in becoming actuaries will find additional information and suggestions on our Careers in Actuarial Science page (http://math.arizona.edu/academics/undergrads/advising/actuary).
+Students who are interested in becoming actuaries will find additional information and suggestions on our Careers in Actuarial Science pages (https://bit.ly/UAactuary).